Ancient Egyptian technology: Medicine

-The Edwin Smith Papyrus is one of the first medical documents still extant, and perhaps the earliest document which attempts to describe and analyze the brain: given this, it might be seen as the very beginnings of neuroscience.
+The Egyptians were also pioneers of prosthetics, as shown by the wooden toe found on a body from the New Kingdom circa 1000 BC.

 However, medical historians believe that ancient Egyptian pharmacology was largely ineffective.
 According to a paper published by Michael D. Parkins, 72% of 260 medical prescriptions in the Hearst papyrus had no curative elements.
 According to Michael D. Parkins, sewage pharmacology first began in ancient Egypt and was continued through the Middle Ages, and while the use of animal dung can have curative properties, it is not without its risk.
 Practices such as applying cow dung to wounds, ear piercing, tattooing, and chronic ear infections were important factors in developing tetanus.
 Frank J. Snoek wrote that Egyptian medicine used fly specks, lizard blood, swine teeth, and other such remedies which he believes could have been harmful.

 Mummification of the dead was not always practiced in Egypt.
 Once the practice began, an individual was placed at a final resting place through a set of rituals and protocol.

-The Egyptian funeral was a complex ceremony including various monuments, prayers, and rituals undertaken in honor of the deceased.
-The poor, who could not afford expensive tombs, were buried in shallow graves in the sand, and because of the arid environment they were often naturally mummified.
+Turning devices

+The earliest evidence for the potter's wheels comes from Canaanite potters living in the Nile Delta, c.
+3500 – c.
+3300 BC.
+Egyptians made wheel thrown pottery as early as the 4th Dynasty (c.
+2613 – c.
+2494 BC).
+Lathes are known from at least 1300 BC, but Flinders Petrie claimed that they had been used as early as the 4th Dynasty, based on tool marks found on stone bowls from that period.

 The wheel

-Evidence indicates that Egyptians made use of potter's wheels in the manufacturing of pottery from as early as the 4th Dynasty (c.
-2613 to 2494 BC).
+The wheel existed in Egypt since at least the Fifth Dynasty.

 Chariots, however, are only believed to have been introduced by the invasion of the Hyksos in the Second Intermediate Period (c.1650 BC to c.1550 BC); during the New Kingdom era (c.1550 BC to c.1077 BC), chariotry became central to Egypt's military.

 Other developments

 The Egyptians developed a variety of furniture.
 There in the lands of ancient Egypt is the first evidence for stools, beds, and tables (such as from the tombs similar to Tutankhamun's).
-Recovered Ancient Egyptian furniture includes a third millennium BC bed discovered in the Tarkhan Tomb, a c.2550 BC. gilded set from the tomb of Queen Hetepheres I, and a c.
-1550 BC. stool from Thebes.
+Recovered ancient Egyptian furniture includes a third millennium BC bed discovered in the Tarkhan Tomb, a c.
+2550 BC gilded set from the tomb of Queen Hetepheres I, and a c.
+1550 BC stool from Thebes.

 Some have suggested that the Egyptians had some form of understanding electric phenomena from observing lightning and interacting with electric fish (such as Malapterurus electricus) or other animals (such as electric eels).
 The comment about lightning appears to come from a misunderstanding of a text referring to "high poles covered with copper plates" to argue this but Dr. Bolko Stern has written in detail explaining why the copper covered tops of poles (which were lower than the associated pylons) do not relate to electricity or lightning, pointing out that no evidence of anything used to manipulate electricity had been found in Egypt and that this was a magical and not a technical installation.